INFO490/assignments/hw6/hw6.markdown

     $ sed 1d ss12pil.csv | awk -F, '{if($73 == ""){$73 = 0}; if($104 == ""){$104 = 0}; print $2$3 "," $8 "," $73 "," $104}' > ss12pil_sql.csv

-Now, in your SQL script, the first thing you should do is
+Put this file *ss12pil_sql.csv* in the same as the template file.
+Now, open up the template, and in your SQL script the first thing you should do is

 - CREATE a new table named _myCensus_ with four columns, *id* (PRIMARY KEY), *age*, *hours_worked*, and *income*.

-All columns are integers, and the first column should be PRIMARY KEY.
+All columns are integers, and the first column (*id*) should be PRIMARY KEY.

 Next, since *ss12pil_sql.csv* is still a CSV file, we have to tell *SQLite* that the file is separated by commans as follows.